Nexx360 Documentation

 </amp-ad>

-“ACCOUNT_ID” and “TAG_ID” must be replaced by your own unique IDs.
-They can be found in the tab “Sites management”:
+Replace “ACCOUNT_ID” and “TAG_ID” with your unique IDs, which can be found in the “Sites management” tab:

-• ACCOUNT_ID => Customer ID present on the top right of the console
+• ACCOUNT_ID => Customer ID present at the top right of the UI.

-• TAG_ID => Placement ID available on each line of the placements list
+• TAG_ID => Placement ID available on each line of the placements list.

-The script below must be integrated in the<head> :
+Integrate the following script in the<head> :

 <script async custom-element="amp-consent" src="https://cdn.ampproject.org/v0/amp-consent-0.1.js"></script>